UNIQLO

 Production

 I inspected all the image sizes and details.
-We ensure the content is correct before the programmer produces the interface by HTML/CSS.
+We ensure the content is correct before the programmer produces the interface using HTML/CSS.

 STEP 5